 Ordinarily, they would each report \$30,500, half the total community income, on their separate returns.
-But because they meet the four conditions listed at the beginning of this discussion, they must disregard community property law in reporting all their income except the interest income from community property.
+But because they meet the four conditions listed earlier under Spouses Living Apart All Year, they must disregard community property law in reporting all their income except the interest income from community property.
 They each report on their returns only their own earnings and other income, and their share of the interest income from community property.
 George reports \$26,500 and Sharon reports \$34,500.